corbaltcode/opencontrol-linter/README.md

 ## Search Paths

+The search paths will be loaded from the opencontrol.yaml file if it is available.

-By default the linter will search in the following paths.
+In the case that there is no opencontrol.yaml, by default the linter will search in the following paths.

-These paths can all be overridden on the command line.
+These paths can all be overridden on the command line or in the opencontrol.yaml file.
 ```
 components:        '**/component.yaml'       (recursive search for files named component)
 standards:         './standards/*.yaml'